Azure/fta-ai-learning/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Explore Vision AI with Azure

+Azure supports all of the familiar data science frameworks.
+Many data scientists use open source tools, such as Python, R, Lua and Julia became very popular.
+If you have a specific tool you like: you can alsways package your environment in an [Azure virtual machine](https://docs.microsoft.com/en-us/azure/virtual-machines/), serving a wide variety of operating systems, types of processors, storage and configurations.

+[Azure Cognitive Services](https://docs.microsoft.com/en-us/azure/cognitive-services/what-are-cognitive-services) provide a shortcut to many pretrained models and methods packaged for scale and efficiency as part of Cognitive Services APIs.
+Azure Cognitive Services are cloud-based services with REST APIs and client library SDKs available to help you build cognitive intelligence into your applications.
+You can add cognitive features to your applications without having artificial intelligence (AI) or data science skills.
+Azure Cognitive Services comprise various AI services that enable you to build cognitive solutions that can see, hear, speak, understand, and even make decisions.

 ## Getting Started

 There’re several areas, or paradigms in machine learning that define most of the methods with vision AI: supervised, unsupervised and reinforcement learning.
 This classification is open, in fact if you dig deeply into machine learning research and theory, you’ll also discover weakly supervised, self-learning and a wealth of other methods.